-Take those plastic pouches many beauty products come in.
-The National Oceanic and Atmospheric Administration has estimated that it would take nearly $500 million to clean them out of the ocean.
+You know those plastic pouches beauty products come in?
+Well, the National Oceanic and Atmospheric Administration has estimated that it would take nearly $500 million to clean them out of the ocean.
 Ingredients, too, take a toll.
 For example, many exfoliants have plastic microbeads, which do a ton of damage to our oceans, and some ingredients in beauty products are actually toxic, too—including cancer-causing parabens.

 “Once people discover what’s in their mainstream beauty products, they often have a freak-out moment,” said Katey Denno, green living and beauty expert.
 That freak-out is responsible for the huge — and growing — green beauty market —which rang up sales of $11 billion in 2016.